alanfranz/killmesoftly/README.md

 # Kill Me Softly

-Kill process in a reliable manner.
+Kill processes in a reliable manner.

 ## Purpose